TD-Dan/Sunwai/Full dictionary.baked.md

 Action::		**To grow (like a plant), photosynthesize; To cultivate** Descriptor::	**Botanical, Vegetal, Plant-like**

 > Represents plants, vegetation, or flora collectively.
-Derived from the concepts of light (*LUMIA*) and lifeform (*ko*), highlighting photosynthesis as a key characteristic.
+Derived from the concepts of light (*LUMIA*) and lifeform (*KO*), highlighting photosynthesis as a key characteristic.

 ## Usage